byteseb/Grafobook/README.md

 * Spanish

 ## :hammer:Creation  process
-If you want to know about the creation process, [I have a video where I try to create the application in just 10 days!](https://youtu.be/qusf77IZOcU) (The features that have the "1.1 feature" thing are not shown in the video, as that video is just for the 1.0 update.
-The 1.1 video will come out very soon).
+If you want to know about the creation process, [I have a video where I try to create the application in just 10 days!
+(The 1.0 version).](https://youtu.be/qusf77IZOcU).

 ## :arrow_down:Downloads
 |[Google Play Page](https://play.google.com/store/apps/details?id=com.byteseb.grafobook)|